Geometric Sequences Explained: Definition, Examples, Practice & Video Lessons

 \[a_4 = a_3 \times r = 80 \times 4 = 320\]

-Understanding geometric sequences is essential for analyzing patterns where multiplication or division defines the progression of terms.
-Recognizing the common ratio allows for predicting future terms and solving problems involving exponential growth or decay.
+Understanding geometric sequences is essential for recognizing patterns where multiplication or division defines the progression of terms.
+This concept is widely applicable in fields such as finance, physics, and computer science, where exponential growth or decay occurs.